-There are various pests that affect climbing roses, but the most common are aphids.
+Various pests affect climbing roses, but the most common are aphids.

 Aphids are tiny, green insects that eat the roses as they are growing.
 The effects of an aphid infestation on your rose plant can vary from causing black leaves to killing the plants.

 One way to get rid of aphids is to wash the leaves.
 This should be during the day, so that the leaves will dry quite quickly.
-If this doesn’t work, there are various insecticides in the form of soaps or oils that can be used.
+If this doesn’t work, various insecticides in the form of soaps or oils can be used.

-Lady beetles are an aphid’s natural enemy and you can encourage more of these to your plants.
+Lady beetles are an aphid’s natural enemy; you can encourage more of these to your plants.

 The leaves of the rose plants may have bleached spots or be covered with webbing.
-To get rid of these pests, the leaves should be washed, or insecticidal soap or oil can be used.
+The leaves should be washed to get rid of these pests, or insecticidal soap or oil can be used.

 Creating Bouquets from Climbing Roses

-For a basic bouquet, you can pick several single blooms from one of your climbing rose bushes.
+You can pick several single blooms from one of your climbing rose bushes for a basic bouquet.
 You may wish to de-thorn the stems, remove all the leaves and arrange them in a long glass vase.